treker-mk/website/src/content/faq_en.md

 Contact us at info@treker.mk – we will review the suggested link and, if the site is credible and useful, will be happy to include it among our recommended [Links](/en/links).

-TBD If you would like to go a step further and contribute to our common goal, submit a Pull-Request (PR) on [GitHub](https://github.com/treker-mk/website/blob/master/src/content/links_en.md).
+If you would like to go a step further and contribute to our common goal, submit a Pull-Request (PR) on [GitHub](https://github.com/sledilnik/website/blob/master/src/content/links.md).

 </details>